toddcf/skywatcher/README.md

 - UI:
   - Pressure: Add comma placeholders.
   - Temperature: No decimal places.
-  - Capitalize the first letter of each word in data.weather[0].description.
-  - Better color / image schemes.
   - Change background image/gif according to weather results.
   - Display the DAY OF THE WEEK in the table in place of the somewhat redundant WEATHER DESCRIPTION.
 - UX:
   - Allow user to change units between C, F, and K using a dropdown.